necolas/idiomatic-css/README.md

 can be linted, tested, compressed, and versioned in preparation for production use.
 For this task, [grunt](https://github.com/cowboy/grunt) by Ben Alman is an excellent tool.

-<a name='acknowledgements'></a>
-## Acknowledgements

-Thanks to everyone who has contributed to [idiomatic.js](https://github.com/rwldrn/idiomatic.js).
-It was a source of inspiration, quotations, and guidelines.